126.96.36.199 SpB when partner is unable to provide support

-- is disqualified from NSA or YA, owing to involvement in industrial action, OR
+- is disqualified from JSP or YA, owing to involvement in industrial action, OR

 - is imprisoned, on remand or confined in a psychiatric institution, OR